Sterile Processing Technician Careers in Massachusetts

 Prior to seeking training as a sterile processing technician, you will need to obtain a high school diploma or equivalent.
 Although on-the-job training is still prevalent in the industry, it is also possible to acquire training through a reputable training course.
 A few potential training programs in Massachusetts include:

-- Quinsigamond Community College in Worcester offers a Sterile Processing Technician Certificate.
+located in Worcester, offers a Sterile Processing Technician Certificate.
 The program promises to train students through interactive, hands-on experience.

 Penn Foster College – Online Sterile Processing Technician Certification